 Album: Paper Trail (T.I. album)

-Here’s the second chart topper with Rihanna, in essence, being just a guest star on.
-Once again, Rihanna’s vocals on the chorus make the song, IMHO.
+Here’s the third chart topper with Rihanna, in essence, being just a guest star.
+Once again, Rihanna’s vocals on the chorus make the song.
 No offense T.I.

 Album: Good Girl Gone Bad